valgur/xtr/docs-src/quickstart.rst

 .. rubric:: Footnotes

 .. [#timestamps] The behaviour for XTR_LOG is that timestamps are read when
-                 the background thread reads the event from the sink.
+                 the background thread reads the event from the source.
 This is less accurate, but faster than reading the time at the log call-site.
 If reading the time at the call-site is preferred, use XTR_LOG_TSC or XTR_LOG_RTC.
 See the